tammoippen/geopip/README.md

 Basically, you can use any [geojson](https://tools.ietf.org/html/rfc7946) file (top level is a `FeatureCollection`) for reverse coding - set the environment variable `REVERSE_GEOCODE_DATA` to the geojson file.
 Only `Polygon` and `MultiPolygon` features will be used!
 If a point is found to be in a feature, the `properties` of that feature will be returned.

+In other words, provide a geojson with postcode boundaries, and you can query for the postcode in which a coordinate is.
+Provide timezone boundaries and you can find the timezone for a coordinate.
+Be creative :).

 The default shape data (contained within the package) is from [thematicmapping](http://thematicmapping.org/downloads/world_borders.php) (the simple shapes).
 It contains polygons representing one country with the following meta-data (`properties`):
 ```
 FIPS      String(2)         FIPS 10-4 Country Code